floehopper/rails-on-nix/README.md

 ### Provisioning the VM multiple times

-Most of the provisioning operations are fairly idempotent, but it's simplest to run the `./clean.sh` script and re-provision the VM with `vagrant provision` from a relatively clean slate.
+Most of the provisioning operations are _fairly_ idempotent, but I haven't tested this thoroughly.

 ## Further work